canlabluc/psd-slope-rs-gng/README.md

 # psd-slope

-This project organizes the efforts to compute the differences in PSD slope between aMCIs, SAs, and their controls, for both task-related (Go-NoGo, referred to as `gng`) and resting-state data (referred to as `rs`).
+This project organizes efforts to compute the differences in PSD slope between aMCIs, SAs, and their controls, for both task-related (Go-NoGo, referred to as `gng`) and resting-state data (referred to as `rs`).
 PSDs are computed at both the sensor and source level (source modeling is done through BESA).

 For instructions on running a specific analysis, see **docs**.